 This website has extensive information about clay and glaze chemicals, processes, glazing, firing, glaze leaching, well, just about everything.

-The website is still under construction, but looking like soon to be full of excellent information, links and images of student work.
+The Alfred Ceramics website is full of excellent information, links and images of student work.

 Art Stream Library

 The Artstream Ceramic Library is a social-outreach project whose mission is to connect contemporary, functional ceramics with ordinary people.
 Similar in structure to a literature-based library, the Ceramic Library loans out unique handmade cups made by thirteen nationally-known potters for a period of seven days.